martin-beran/fpga/README.md

 ## led_blink

-A counter driven by on-board 50 MHz crystal, with 4 highest (most slowly changing) bits indicated by LEDs
+A counter driven by on-board 50 MHz crystal, with 4 highest (most slowly changing) bits indicated by LEDs.
+Defined by a block diagram.

+## led_blink_vhdl

+Alternatively blinking LEDs controlled by a counter driven by the on-board 50 MHz crystal.

 # Knowledge base